zkanda/zkanda.github.io/content/posts/07-running.md

 Why?

-I have some few things in my mid
+I have some few things in my mind.
 * Get in a better shape.
 * Better endurance.